Call: 321-459-1990 | 1570 S Tropical Trail, Merritt island, FL 32952

 US Citizens are required to sign an affidavit confirming that they are traveling under a Support of the cuban People license or one of the approved travel categories and are aware of the travel rules and participants are required to return a copy of their passport photo page, complete a visa application form and travel reservation forms at the time of booking as provided by each authorized company.

 Cuba remains under U.S. sanctioned embargo which is stringently enforced, there are still limitations on what and how much may be brought back to the US.
-Recent changes may now allow limited purchase of Cuban cigars, rum or coffee, be sure to verify before buying even if the items were purchased at a “duty-free” shop in the Havana Airport, customers come from a multitude of countries, not just the US!
+Be sure to verify before buying even if the items were purchased at a “duty-free” shop in the Havana Airport, customers come from a multitude of countries, not just the US!

 Access latest changes below.